hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/4. ES6 Functions & Objects/es6_functions_and_objects.md

       cat.printActions();
       ```
   * Let's understand what is ` bind `?
   ` bind ` lets us define a function that is wrapped with a specific ` this ` which we give as a parameter using ` bind `.
-Whatever where you this function, it has its own ` this `.
+Wherever you define that function, it has its own ` this `.
 Let's see an example to understand it well.
   ```
   var obj = {
       x: "some value",